bbauska/W3Cx-3of5/README.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center">
 <img src="/images/image057.png?raw=true"
-   alt="Serverless download demo: type text in a text area, press download, enter a filename and voilà! you can download the textarea content into a file, without any server" width="50%">
+   alt="Serverless download demo: type text in a text area, press download, enter a filename and voilà! you can download the textarea content into a file, without any server." width="50%">
 &nbsp;
 <br/>